Chart Color Schemes

 Keilor East features high concentrations of family households, with a fairly typical median household size

 Family households constitute 77.7% of all households, including 37.8% couples with children, 26.5% couples without children, and 12.3% single parent families.
-Non-family households comprise the remaining 22.3%, with lone person households at 20.2% and group households at 2.1%.
+Non-family households comprise the remaining 22.3%, with lone person households at 20.2% and group households making up 2.1%.
 The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households